-In the modern world, golfers are looking for any advantage they can get on the course.
+In the modern world, golfers are looking for any advantage they can get, on the course.
 Whether their goal is to hit the ball further or simply to play the game longer or more efficiently, yoga for golf may be another tool to add to the arsenal to see improvement in your game.

-Why is Yoga Good For Golfers?
+Why Is Yoga Good For Golfers?

 The idea of golf seems simple.
 You swing a club and hit a ball.
 In practice, though, the concept is challenging to execute.
 Besides baseball, where you have to hit a round ball with a round bat, at pitches coming in at 90+ mph, hitting a golf ball with accuracy and length is the second most challenging skill in sports (just our opinion, of course!).

 In order to build a consistent and repeatable swing however, you need to develop two challenging physical attributes, balance, and flexibility.
 These 2 concepts are important for virtually all sports.
 Balance is essential in a golf swing if you want to be consistent.
 Maintaining proper balance throughout the entire golf swing is more complicated than it seems, though.

 The ability to control your weight as you shift it back and forth is crucial if you want to develop excellent golf skills.